georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 20 years of desktop and server computing.
 How did AMD managed to leapfrog Intel using Intel's own instruction set?
 It's the X64 story, but with a plot twist.

-Because for a decade, everyone's hopes were pinned on Itanium, the gleaming, very long instruction word future.
+Because for a decade, everyone's hopes were pinned on Itanium, the gleaming *Very Long Instruction Word*[^VLIW] future.
+[^VLIW]: Very Long Instruction Word.
 And just about the time that the orchestra swelled for its triumphant entrance, the Itanium missed its queue.
 AMD, the scrappy underdog from Sunnyvale, was already in the wings with X86-64.
 And when the baton slipped, they caught it in stride and never looked back.
 If you